Hilda Spellman: DIC animated series

 Hilda appears as a character in both Sabrina: The Animated Series and Sabrina's Secret Life.
 Melissa Joan Hart provided her voice in the first series while in the second series she is voiced by Moneca Stori.
-Hilda appeared radically different from her comic book appearances; here, she's depicted as a brunette with an olive complexion.
+Hilda appeared radically different from her comic book appearances; here, she is depicted as a brunette with an olive complexion.
 Hilda had the same basic personality as in the live-action sitcom.
 She is depicted as a teenager (instead of the usual middle-aged adult), despite being the same age as in other media (hundreds of years old).
-It is mentioned in passing that she and Zelda have temporally been changed into teenagers by head witch Enchantra as punishment for minor crimes, but the situation is never fully explained.
+It is mentioned in passing that she and Zelda have temporally been changed into their mind into a teenage mind by head witch Enchantra as punishment for minor crimes, but the situation is never fully explained.
 In Sabrina: The Animated Series both attend high school and are not considered legal adults in the mortal world, which is why Sabrina's maternal great-uncle Quigley (an original character created for the series) lives with them.
-In Sabrina's Secret Life (set two years later), Hilda and Zelda are out of school and able to run the household (and Uncle Quigley is no longer in the cast).
-It is unknown what happened to him.